 A rectangular range of cells is selected by clicking a cell in one corner of the rectangle, then pressing [Shift] and clicking the cell in the opposite corner of the rectangle.
 This procedure is also used to select one single or multiple columns.
 Note that the scroll-bars can be used between clicking the two corner cells.
 In tablet operation, selecting multiple rows requires the following steps: Bring up the on-screen keyboard, tap a cell in one corner of the rectangle, tap [Shift] and tap the cell in the opposite corner of the rectangle.
-If you want to use the scrollbars between tapping the two corner cells, proceed as follows: First tap one corner cell, then scroll to the opposite corner cell, tap [Shift] and tap the opposite corner cell.
-If a relevant part of the table is hidden by the on-screen keyboard, undock it.
+If you want to use the scrollbars between tapping the two corner cells, proceed as follows: First tap one corner cell, then scroll to the opposite corner cell, tap [Shift] and tap the opposite corner cell, tap on-screen keyboard, undock it.
 Once the on-screen keyboard floats, it can be moved out of the way.